top of page

 So how much does Spotify pay per stream eventually?

 After all the new changes, Spotify will not change the amount of streaming it pays to independent artists, but it did change when and how they would pay these royalties.
 If you're an artist just starting out, these shouldn't bother you too much.
 Streaming royalties are not something you should count on, especially in the beginning when you are trying to get your foot in the door.
-Sources of income for artists are variable and should come from different areas within the music industry.
-Read more about this in our article: 12 Best Ways to Make Money as a Musician
+Sources of income for artists are variable and should come from different areas within the music world.

-Here is a breakdown of the money Spotify has given to artists in years;
+Here is a breakdown of the money Spotify has given to artists over the years:

 2020

-During 2020 Spotify announced that it had handed out, than $5 billion in total payments to the music industry.
+During 2020, Spotify announced that it had handed out more than $5 billion in total payments to the music industry.
 These payments went to record labels, publishers and artists directly.

 2021

-In the year 2021 Spotify disclosed that they distributed over $7 billion in royalties to the music industry.
-This marked a rise from the year.
+In the year 2021, Spotify disclosed that they distributed over $7 billion in royalties to the music industry.
+This marked a rise from the year before.

 2022